zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 10. The newly created application and cube are listed on the Applications home page in the user interface.
 Now the cube is created from the tabular data, you can export the cube to an application workbook.

-11. On the 'Cube Designer' ribbon, select 'Local', then select 'Export Cube to Application Workbook'
+11. On the 'Cube Designer' ribbon, select **Local**, then select **Export Cube to Application Workbook**.

     ![](./images/image14_48.png "")

-12. On the 'Export Cube to Application Workbook' dialog box, select the application and cube, and then select 'Run'.
+12. On the 'Export Cube to Application Workbook' dialog box, select the application and cube, and then select **Run**.

     ![](./images/image14_49.png "")